Serebro: 2007—2008: Debut and OpiumRoz

 Soon after the Eurovision contest, Serebro released "Song #1" as a single CD, which contained 13 different versions of "Song #1" marked by colours, as well as an extended version of the video.
 The girls then released a Russian version of "Song #1", called "Песня #1".

 At the MTV RMA 2007 Awards, Serebro performed a new song titled "What's Your Problem?".
 In December 2007, Serebro won another award at the Russian Grammies.
 Serebro also won a World Music Award in 2007 as the best selling Russian artist.
 Unlike previous eastern European winners of a World Music Award (e.g. Ruslana from Ukraine in 2004 and Dima Bilan for Russia in 2006), Serebro did not perform at the event.

 In late February, Serebro performed "Zhuravli" on Zvezda, a television programme in Russia, featuring artists singing patriotic songs.

 In 2008, the group continued their work on their first album, OpiumRoz, which had a projected release date of 17 October.
-Unfortunately, there was a delay in the release of their debut album as there were some problems in the track list.
+However, there was a delay in the release of their debut album as there were some problems in the track list.
 In November, the girls released the new song, "Skazhi, ne Molchi" ("Say, Don't be silent").
 The song did not achieve worldwide success, but managed to score the top spots in their native Russia.
 A music video was also aired for the single not long after its final release.
 In November 2008, Serebro was awarded by MTV RMA Awards for the Best Group.
 After a number of delays with their debut album, OpiumRoz, it was finally released on 25 April 2009, and was presented at the band's concert on Poklonnaya Hill.
 Serebro was supported by other musicians, including Russian entrant to the Eurovision Song Contest 2004 Yulia Savicheva; OpiumRoz was the result of two years recording.
 Positive reactions came from both critics and the public alike.
-A public reviewer for Amazon.com awarded the album an all five stars calling it a "high quality" and that the "performance as well as style of music is good music."
 The album, however, did not chart anywhere and failed to make an impact on record charts.